jquery/learn.jquery.com/page/using-jquery-core/faq/how-do-i-select-an-element-by-an-id-that-has-characters-used-in-css-notation.md

 $( "#some\\.id" )
 ```

-In case the jQuery library in use is sufficiently recent, the function [jQuery.escapeSelector()](https://api.jquery.com/jQuery.escapeSelector/) should be used to treat such selectors.
+In case the jQuery library in use is version 3.0 or more recent, the function [jQuery.escapeSelector()](https://api.jquery.com/jQuery.escapeSelector/) should be used to treat such selectors.

 Otherwise, the following function takes care of escaping these characters and places a "#" at the beginning of the ID string for convenience: